 - 1. Exhibitor can make only one entry in each class. - 2.
+An entry card must be attached to the exhibit with safety pin(s) or tape and string. - 3.
 A summary including plans, explanation of how the item was made or refinished, and how it fits into the color and design of the room.
 Summary could also include project inspiration, challenges, who helped you, and any other information that could be helpful to the judge.
-Summary should be in a plastic protective sleeve and attached to exhibit.

-- 3. Projects with missing or insufficient summary will be lowered one ribbon placing. - 4.
+Summary should be in a plastic protective sleeve and attached to exhibit - 4.
+Projects with missing or insufficient summary will be lowered one ribbon placing. - 5.
 Exhibits should be of high quality (as compared to quick, simple crafts), suitable for use in the home several months throughout the year.
 Holiday-specific items are discouraged.